Find Affordable College Courses

 $16,160 Average Tuition & Fees

-Liberty University did quite well in this year’s ranking of the best value schools for social sciences students.
-It came in at #9 on the list.
-Located in the small city of Lynchburg, Liberty University is a private not-for-profit school with a very large student population.
+With a ranking of #9, Liberty University did quite well on this year’s best value schools for social sciences students.
+Located in the city of Lynchburg, Liberty University is a private not-for-profit college with a fairly large student population.

-Liberty University undergraduate students pay an average of $16,160 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at Liberty University are $16,160 per year.
 While working on their degree, social sciences majors at Liberty University accumulate an average of around $25,813 in student debt.

 Read full report on Social Sciences at Liberty University